 "Tell me," he answered, after a moment's thought, "what time it was when we stood together on yonder peak.
 Not exact to the minute!" he added hastily, reading a protest in the young man's face.
 "An' thy guess be within one poor half-hour of the mark, 'tis all I ask of thy mother's son!
 Then will I tell thee, true to the last inch, how far we shall have trudged betwixt three and nine of the clock!"
 A groan was the young man's only reply; while his convulsed features and the deep wrinkles that chased each other across his manly brow, revealed the abyss of arithmetical agony into which one chance question had plunged him. - 1.
-State the "arithmetical" problem(s) being posed in your own words.
-[2] - 2.
-Set up the "arithmetical" problem(s) as an equation or equations to be solved.
-[3] - 3.
-Solve the arithmetical problem(s).
-(With or without the equations from question 2.)
-Include a complete explanation of why your solution is correct.
-[5] Trivia.
-Who wrote this tale?
-Where does it appear?
-[Just for fun!]
+State, in your own words, the arithmetical question(s) posed above.
+[4] - 2.
+Solve the arithmetical question(s) posed above as completely as you can.
+[6]